(2419 House floor votes analyzed β so far...)

-Last Action: Read second time by title and referred to the Committee on Transportation, Highways and Public Works.
+Last Action: Read by title, under the rules, referred to the Committee on Natural Resources and Environment.

 Author: Joseph Orgeron